pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---SOS.md

 The program location can be changed with the "-zorg=" option

+A fixed program name for argv[0] can be set with the following #pragma directive:
+    #pragma string name <application name>

 ### Existing S-OS versions

 Wikipedia lists the following machines being supported: